Viking Vs Wolf Ranges | Which Is Better?

-The selection of professional style gas ranges for the home kitchen have multiplied over the years, but two of the very vest are, and have been: Viking and Wolf.
-Similar in price points, features, warranty, and cooking power, these two ranges definitely have a lot in common.
+There are quite a few appliance manufacturers making professional, commercial quality appliances.
+Two of the very best each and every year are Viking and Wolf.
+They’re similar in almost every way including price, features, warranty, looks, size, and cooking power.
+However they also have some differences you should know about because that info could swing your decision.
 So when deciding between Viking vs Wolf ranges, how do you choose?
 What’s the difference between a Viking and a Wolf range?
-Which range is better?
+Which oven is better?
 Which is the better long term value?
 And which one is better for cooking at home?
 We’ll answer all of these questions and more in the post ahead.

-As the first brand to offer commercial level gas ranges for home use decades ago.
-Viking has earned it’s reputation for reliability and quality.
-Newer to the high end kitchen appliance market is Wolf, which is also for high performance pro style gas ranges.
+Viking was the first brand to offer commercial level gas ranges for home use decades ago and they’ve earned their reputation for reliability and quality.
+Wolf is a newer manufacturer of high end appliances but they also have an excellent reputation are are considered equal or better in most Viking vs Wolf match ups.
 Wolf constantly challenges Viking with a wide array of high output burners and heavy duty components as well as with it’s great looks and sought after red knobs.
-The battle between Viking vs Wolf ranges continues.
-Viking remains one of the best ranges ever offered to consumers and has recently upped its game by adding increased cooking power to it’s line of pro models.
+Viking is one of the best ranges ever offered to consumers and has recently upped its game by adding increased cooking power to it’s line of pro models.
 While Wolf has introduced a few new features of it’s own where it once fell a little short, such as a self cleaning oven.

-Are you in the market for a Viking or Wolf range?
+Are you in the market for high end kitchen appliances?
 Read ahead to find out which is better.
+Viking vs Wold ranges.

 How Are Viking And Wolf Ranges Alike?

-When it comes to high end luxury appliances, the debate of Viking vs Wolf gas ranges is a perpetual topic.
+When it comes to high end luxury appliances, Viking vs Wolf gas ranges is a constant debate.
 The reality is that both brands are top notch and leaders in the kitchen appliance industry.
-Nevertheless, we’ll decipher some pros and cons to help you navigate which is best suited to your own personal needs and preferences.
+And they have far more similarities than they do differences.
+Nevertheless, we’ll go over some pros and cons to help you decide which is best suited for your own cooking needs and preferences.

-As two of the most popular luxury appliance brands, the Wolf and Viking ranges have far more similarities thank differences.
-Both companies strive to secure their status as the industry leader in the battle between Viking vs Wolf ranges.
+As two of the most popular luxury appliance brands, the Wolf and Viking ranges have far more similarities than differences.
+Both companies strive to secure their status as the industry leader in high end home professional ranges.
 Here are some key similarities:

 - Price point